-Hi, my name is Felicity and I am General Manager here at Iddenshall Hall & Beeston View.
+Hi, my name is Farai and I am the Operations Manager here at Iddenshall Hall & Beeston View.
 Welcome to our website!

-Thank you for taking the time to look further into what we have to offer to you or your loved one.
+Thank you for taking the time to look further into what the home has to offer to you or your loved one.
 Here is an opportunity to look at some of our staff team in the home, who all play a vital role in day-to-day life.

 Hi, my name is Pat McCormack, and I am delighted to have taken the post of Deputy Manager at both Iddenshall Hall and Beeston View.